freuwoert/layout-editor/README.md

 Lately I've been streaming a lot of the progress I'm making with this project.
 Tune in to my Twitch at [twitch.com/morriis_](https://www.twitch.tv/morriis_)
 It's mostly german though.

+## News
+12.05.2020:
+Currently looking for a solution for the selection and structuring of the styling part of the editor - I think I got an efficient one. 😄

 ## Disclaimer
 This idea came from my desire for a tool like this.
 I'm not working fulltime on Vudesigner nor am I capible of financially supporting it more than I do now.
 I simply cannot guarantee for a set list of features before I haven't decide on making Vudesigner into a commercial product.
 I will however do my absolute best to keep the promises listed above.
 And just to mention it: although this project may be openly available I do not support the altering or republishing of it.
 After all this is my 'brain child'. 😅